saksman3/spatial_analysis/README.md

 # Getting Started.
-This project can run locally i.e. on your machine or deployed via a docker container. the steps below are meant to help you get the app running on your local machine and also deploying it using Azure DevOps.
+This project can run locally i.e. on your machine or deployed via a docker container. the steps below are meant to help you get the app running on your local machine.
 #  Running the project
 ## Local Machine.
 ### System Prerequisites